 - Postdoctoral guest Researcher at the Center for Metropolitan Studies in the Tecnische Universität Berlin (september 2012-february 2013)

-- Consultant at the Universitat Oberta de Catalunya (Open University of Catalonia) in the subjects Economy of Knowledge, Economy of Work, and Economic geography
+- Consultant at the Universitat Oberta de Catalunya (Open University of Catalonia) in the subjects Economy of Knowledge, Economy of Work, Economic geography, Productive model and others

 - Member of the Research Group on Creativity, Innovation and Urban Transformation, a multidisciplinar group of the University of Barcelona including antrhopologists, philosophers, sociologists and economists.